IBM-DTeam/swift-for-db2-cli/README.md

-# swift-ibm-db-cli
+# swift-for-db2-cli

-This is the source repository for the ODBC CLI & Swift DB2 Driver installation package for the dependencies of [swift-ibm-db](https://github.com/IBM-DTeam/swift-ibm-db).
+This is the source repository for the ODBC CLI & Swift DB2 Driver installation package for the dependencies of [swift-for-db2](https://github.com/IBM-DTeam/swift-for-db2).

 Package Info
 ---